• Write a Review

 Entertainment & Activities

-For more performance-based entertainment options, start with the Getaway Theater.
-With an art deco-inspired entrance and box office area, the venue hosts the majority of onboard shows, including the Broadway musical "Million Dollar Quartet" (beginning May 15).
+For more performance-based entertainment options, start with the main theater.
+With an art deco-inspired entrance and box office area, the venue hosts the majority of Norwegian Getaway’s shows, including the Broadway musical "Million Dollar Quartet."
 The show follows a night in the recording studio with Elvis Presley, Jerry Lee Lewis, Carl Perkins and Johnny Cash, and features many of their crowd-pleasing hits.
-Passengers can also head to the theater to check out dance revue "Burn the Floor," a riveting 55-minute production taking place in Havana, as well as other more traditional entertainment options.

 At night, Levity Entertainment Group's comedians perform 12 shows per week at Headliners, a combination of scripted standup and improv sessions by Second City.
 Warning: These are not necessarily kid-friendly, so make sure you check beforehand about the content if you are thinking of bringing children.
 Reservations are necessary for the show, but we easily got seats several times by showing up early and waiting to see if empty seats were available.

 Headliners also doubles as home to the impressive "Howl at the Moon" dueling piano show, which pits two pianists against each other as they play passengers' requests.
-The show generally lasts for several hours, allowing you to come and go as you please, but with a bar in the same room, there's really no need to leave.
+The show generally lasts for several hours, allowing you to come and go as you please.
 The piano players perform a variety of classic songs across the ages and invite requests and participation in the form of dancing.
 It can get pretty raucous.

-Bliss Ultra Lounge, Getaway's Deck 8 nightclub, gets a nod as the best place to bump and grind until 4 a.m., should that be your activity of choice.
+Bliss Ultra Lounge on Norwegian Getaway's Deck 7, gets a nod as the best place to bump and grind until 4 a.m., should that be your activity of choice.
 In the evenings, Bliss hosts karaoke, but after dinner, it turns into a trendy lounge with funky chairs and tables, purple and blue lighting, and a DJ who plays lots of hip-hop.
 Nights are themed, ranging from '50s and '60s to hits of the '90s.
 Be sure to check your Freestyle Daily for the night's music selection.

 Each night seemed to end at the sun-deck-by-day Spice H2O, with a variety of themed dance parties.
 The most popular, by far, was the Glow Party.
 (Get there early for glow face painting.)
 We were surprised to find it was appropriate for all ages, and having cruisers ages 2 to 82 getting down makes the event that much more fun for families.
 An '80s party, complete with flash mob of Michael Jackson's "Thriller," was also a night of nonstop dancing and "This is my song!"

-As of 2019, the Fat Cats Jazz & Blues Club has been replaced by Syd Norman's Pour House.
-This bar often becomes standing room only with its fun live rock performances.
+Syd Norman's Pour House often becomes standing room only with its fun live rock performances.

 If you're in search of a beer or a cocktail, you have plenty of choice on Getaway, which has nearly 20 bars.
-Deck 8 is a hotspot, including a dance club, mojito bar, ice bar and cigar bar.
+Deck 8 is a hotspot, including a Syd Norman’s Pour House, a mojito bar, ice bar and cigar bar.
 The Waterfront is also a fantastic place to sip a drink among the ocean breezes.
 Bars and venues on Deck 8 spill outside, providing an entirely new nightlife scene.

 Mixx (Deck 6 aft): Located between Getaway's two main dining rooms, Taste and Savor, Mixx is pretty standard as far as bars go, but its proximity to both restaurants makes it a good choice for after-dinner drinks.